 - Dahab: A local favorite for resort towns with many locals saying it’s far more beautiful and cheaper then Hurghada.
 I cannot speak to these claims but a local favorite is something that shouldn’t be ignored.

-- Thankfully for me, I had the opportunity to meet some amazing locals while I was here as my friend Brent who I met in Namibia had visited Egypt a couple months back and couch surfed in Cairo.
-In addition to his amazing Egypt tips which helped me shape my trip here, he connected me with his couch surfing hosts and I had the opportunity to see the local, day to day side of Egypt.
+- Thankfully for me, I had the opportunity to meet some amazing locals while I was here as my friend Brent, who I met in Namibia had visited Egypt a couple months back and connected me with his couch surfing hosts.
+I had the opportunity to see the local, day to day side of Egypt.
 (I can’t thank him enough for this as I know this was a big component to me enjoying Egypt.)
-The people here are very welcoming and will treat you like family if you have the opportunity to meet them in a deeper level.
+The people here are very welcoming and will treat you like family, if you have the opportunity to meet them in a deeper level.
 And when I say they will treat you like family, I truly do mean it.
-For example, Ali, a university student from Giza who I spent most of my time in Cairo with had me spend one of my afternoons at his family’s home.
-Thanks to his mom I had a home cooked Egyptian meal, watched Egyptian soap operas with his cousin, and even got scolded by his 90 year old grama for not drinking my water cold.
-When you haven’t been scolded by your grandmother in a couple months since you are traveling it feels like your home when it happens to you even if it’s not your own grama.
-Thanks to Ali, Bodhji (who I spent an afternoon seeing the city and eating my way through Cairo) and George (who kept in touch and ensured I was safe while I was in Egypt) I had an exceptional time in Cairo and only have great things to say of the Egyptian people here.
+For example, Ali, a university student from Giza had me spend one of my afternoons at his family’s home.
+Thanks to his mom, I had a home cooked Egyptian meal, watched Egyptian soap operas with his cousin, and even got scolded by his 90 year old grama for not drinking my water cold.
+When you haven’t been scolded by your grandmother in a couple months it feels like your home when it happens to you even if it’s not your own grama.
+Thanks to Ali, Bodhji (who I spent an afternoon seeing the city and eating my way through Cairo) and George (who kept in touch and ensured I was safe while I was in Egypt).
+I had an exceptional time in Cairo and only have great things to say of the Egyptian people here.
 Thank you so much guys for helping me feel like a local and experiencing Egypt beyond the tourist sites.